 What are the early signs of colon cancer?

 Many of the early signs of colon cancer may also be caused by something that isn’t cancer.
+One of the earliest signs of colon cancer may be bleeding or blood in the stool, which can only be found during chemical testing of the stool.
 Infections, hemorrhoids, irritable bowel syndrome or inflammatory bowel disease may all mimic early colon cancer symptoms.
 However, you should go to the doctor if you experience any of the following signs or symptoms so the cause can be diagnosed and treated, if needed.

 A change in bowel habits lasting longer than a few days (e.g., diarrhea, constipation)